 This course examines service-related issues, practice and strategy in business organizations.
 The course includes the following topics: marketing analysis of service quality, service gaps, consumer expectations, service delivery strategies and customer relationship management.
 The course builds on marketing concepts from other courses and applies them specifically to service industry settings.
-Prerequisite: BUSS 103
+Prerequisite: BUSS 103 students.

-MKTG 214Customer Relationship Management(3 crs)This course introduces the concept, theories, and techniques of CRM to students.
 The course covers topics such as; customer analysis and classifications, building customer databases, CRM techniques, and software uses in CRM.
 The course focuses also on the use CRM strategies in designing competitive marketing strategies.
-Prerequisite: MKTG 211 and MKTG 212
+Prerequisite: MKTG 211 & MKTG 212